philhawksworth/humdingerscomedy.com/src/site/shows/opening-night-with-hal-cruttenden.md

     url: https://twitter.com/hal
 ---

 For our opening night at Humdingers, we've got a very special surprise.
-Not only will you get comedy from _three_ rising starts, but also a surprise headliner who's name we need to keep quiet for the moment.
+Not only will you get comedy from _three_ rising stars, but also a surprise headliner who's name we need to keep quiet for the moment.
 Trust us though, this is somebody you'll know.
 Somebody you'll not want to miss.

 Update: Excited to finally reveal that our surprise headliner will be Hal Cruttenden!